stitchdata/docs/_saas-integrations/tiktok-ads/tiktok-ads-v1.md

     anchor: "define-rep-frequency"
     content: |
       {% include integrations/shared-setup/replication-frequency.html %}

+  - title: "Authorize Stitch"
+    anchor: "authorize-stitch"
+    content: |
+      1. Next, you’ll be prompted to log into your TikTok account and approve Stitch’s access to your {{ integration.display_name }} data. **Note that we will only ever read your data.**
+      2. Click **Sign in with TikTok** to connect.
+      3. Sign in with your TikTok account.
+      4. After your credentials are validated, you’ll be directed back to Stitch and prompted to select the {{ integration.display_name }} accounts you want to for which you want to run extractions.
+      4. When finished, click **Check and Save**, then click **All Done**.

 ## remove this if the integration doesn't support at least table selection
   - title: "Set objects to replicate"